Alaska

 National parks and the senior pass

-Alaska holds some of the country's largest national parks, and visitors age 62 and up can buy a lifetime federal pass for 80 dollars or a one-year senior pass for 20 dollars.
-The pass covers entry across the national park system.
+Some of the country's largest national parks are here.
+If you're 62 or older, a lifetime federal pass costs 80 dollars, or you can get a one-year senior pass for 20 dollars.
+Either one covers entry across the whole national park system.

 National Park ServiceWildlife and the outdoors

-Daily life leans on fishing, wildlife viewing, hiking, and water access, with long summer daylight that stretches the active season.
-The scale of the landscape is the main draw for people who settle here.
+Daily life leans on fishing, wildlife, hiking, and getting out on the water.
+The long summer daylight stretches the active season way out.
+The sheer scale of the land is the point.

-Many retirees base themselves near towns like Juneau or Anchorage so groceries, clinics, and an airport stay within reach.
-The trade is between wilderness access and everyday convenience.
+A lot of retirees pick a spot near a town like Juneau or Anchorage.
+That keeps groceries, clinics, and an airport in reach.
+The trade is simple: less wilderness, more everyday convenience.

 Meld FinancialPlan long-term care early